-Example If the cost of producing an item is $100, on top of which the manufacturer includes a profit of $20, then the cost to the customer is $120.
-But if the value to the customer was exactly $120, then - arguably - they would leave the transaction without any perceived benefit.
-They’d have simply materialized the value of their cash.
-Hence, it’s assumed that the value to the customer is higher than $120, paying which lets them feel that they’ve made a good deal.
+Example If the cost of producing an item is $100 plus a $20 in profit, then the cost to the customer is $120.
+But if the value to the customer is exactly $120, then - arguably - they leave the transaction without any perceived benefit.
+They have only materialized their cash value.
+Hence, we assume that the value to the customer is higher than $120, paying which lets them feel that they’ve made a good deal.

 It’s similar to purchasing luxury products - their value to you is higher than their price alone.
-Included in the concept of value is the sense of achievement you feel when buying the product, the pride and joy of using it, etc. It’s due to the subjectivity of value, that luxury product consumers are happy to spend more than just the material cost of the items due to the subjectivity of value.
+Included in the concept of value is the sense of achievement you feel when buying the product.
+Luxury product consumers are happy to spend more than just the material cost of the items due to the subjectivity of value.

-Through continuous efforts to learn what your customer values and applying it to the value stream, it’s possible to achieve a process in which this value will be steadily increasing, while waste and cost will be dropping.
-In doing so, your company should grow, increase its revenue, and reinforce customer loyalty.
+Through continuous efforts to learn what your customer values and applying it to the value stream, it’s possible to achieve a process in which this value will steadily increase while waste and cost will drop.
+In doing so, your company should grow, raise its revenue, and reinforce customer loyalty.

 Process execution before accounting

 Companies looking to implement Lean financial management first need to adopt Lean ways of operating.
-Standardizing operations, implementing Kaizen, improving workflows, organizing in work cells - all help with the adoption of Lean thinking, and then accounting.
+Standardizing operations, implementing Kaizen, improving workflows, organizing in work cells all help with adopting Lean thinking and consecutively Lean accounting.

-When this is done, knowing the direct cost of delivering a product line is - first of all - possible, and very useful for planning the organization’s development.
-Lean companies make it their business to know what is the value that customers get out of their products.
-Then, if their processing costs get too high, they can turn to re-engineer the process, to keep the market satisfied.
-Happy customers are the goal for any Lean company, standing to prove its current state, as well as being a factor in predicting its future.
+Once you’ve adopted Lean process management, knowing the direct cost of delivering a product line is, first of all, possible and very useful for planning the organization’s development.
+Lean companies make it their business to know the value that customers get out of their products.
+Then, if their processing costs get too high, they can re-engineer the process to keep the market satisfied.
+Happy customers are the goal for any Lean company.
+They stand to prove its current state, as well as being a factor in predicting its future.